-Thinking about an ERP system when founding a company is about the same as thinking about the furnishings when building a house - simply too early.
-The "everything in its own time" principle applies here, since the business model often has to be adapted before it is ready for the market.
-After all, how are exact requirements for software for a start-up to be defined at that point in time?
+Thinking about an ERP system when setting up a company is like thinking about the furnishings when building a house - it's simply too early.
+The "all in good time" principle applies here, as the business model often still needs to be adapted until it is ready for the market.
+After all, how can the exact requirements for software for a start-up be defined at this stage?

 However, it is easy for administrative tasks to take up too much time and for customer service to suffer as a result.
 And an ERP project also takes time.
 It can take four to twelve months before it can be used.
 This means that even an Start-up company should deal with the selection of a suitable ERP solution in good time.
 It is also important to note that project timescales differ depending on the type of company.
 While a ERP implementation For service companies it is quite easy to carry out with a standard solution, an ERP project for manufacturing companies is much more complex.